thoughtworks-hpc/cdcf/document/CDCFDevelopDecoument.md

 #### ActorSystemUp

-You should call `actor_system::cluster::Cluster::GetInstance()->NotifyReady()` to notify others when you finish initialize and ready to work.
+You should call `cdcf::cluster::Cluster::GetInstance()->NotifyReady()` to notify others when you finish initialize and ready to work.
 CDCF will notify all other actor system that this actor system ready.(ActorSystemUp)

 #### Runnable Demo